SUNRUSE-Junk-Drawer/narragen/README.md

   per entity is not allocated up-front.
 - Nothing ever needs to be resized, which means that pointers never change; new pages are only allocated, initialized, then added to the "master" array.

+Inverted indices, on the other hand, are implemented using linked lists; this means that reading from them is slower than forward indices, but the time complexity improvement when searching for entities with matching attribute values (such as two entities in the same location) far outweighs the performance costs.